ucbrise/clipper/README.md

 ## What is Clipper?

-Clipper is a prediction serving system that sits between user-facing applications and a wide range of commonly used machine learning frameworks.
+Clipper is a prediction serving system that sits between user-facing applications and a wide range of commonly used machine learning models and frameworks.

 ## What does Clipper do?

-* Clipper **simplifies integration of machine learning techniques** into user facing applications by providing a simple standard prediction and feedback REST interface across a wide range of commonly used machine learning frameworks.  *Clipper makes product teams happy.*
+* Clipper **simplifies integration of machine learning techniques** into user facing applications by providing a simple standard REST interface for prediction and feedback across a wide range of commonly used machine learning frameworks.  *Clipper makes product teams happy.*

 * Clipper **simplifies model deployment** and **helps reduce common bugs** by using the same tools and libraries used in model development to render live predictions.  *Clipper makes data scientists happy.*